RegulusBai/RegulusBai/README.md

 - 👋 Hi, I’m @RegulusBai, an undergraduate student in (NWPU)Northwestern Polytenical Uninversity, Xi'an, CN.
-- 💪 Now I'm working in SAP as an intern member.
+- 💪 Now I'm working for SAP as an intern member.
 - 👀 I’m interested in ML/CV/Speech.
 - 🌱 I’m currently learning Statistics.
 - 📫 How to reach me ： baiyibo0821@gmail.com